HarshhGoel/Python-Calculator/README.md

-# Python-Calculator
+# Python Calculator

-Description: A CLI-based calculator supporting basic arithmetic and optionally scientific operations.
+A **CLI-based calculator** built in Python, demonstrating function-based modular programming and basic arithmetic operations.

+---

+## Features

+- Addition, Subtraction, Multiplication, Division
+- Exponentiation
+- Handles division by zero
+- Modular design using separate functions for each operation
+- Easy to extend with more operations

+---